Varmix/Varmix/README.md

 - 👋 Hi, I’m @Varmix
-- 👀 I’m interested in development
 - 🎓 I am a graduate with a Bachelor's degree in software engineering
-- 💞️ I’m looking to collaborate on some projetcs.
+- 👀 I’m looking to collaborate on some projetcs.
 - 📫 How to reach me : varmix_ on Discord

 <!---